One of the more popular songs by The Clash, this one uses a very unusual technique: Spanish lyrics echoing the English words.

 Psychobilly is the punk version of rockabilly; it's a fusion genre which also gets a nice sound out of elements of everything from doo-wop to blues, but with that punk edge to it.
 "Should I Stay or Should I Go?" resembles early punk, almost retro style, and so could be called rockabilly.
 More than anything, it compares very nicely with The Cramps.

 "Should I Stay Or Should I Go?" is possibly one of the most covered Clash songs by dint of being one of the most popular.
-Just some of the groups to cover this song include Living Colour, Skin, MxPx, Weezer, ZZ Top, and The Ukulele Orchestra of Great Britain.
+Some of the groups to cover this song include Living Colour, Skin, MxPx, Weezer, and The Ukulele Orchestra of Great Britain.
 Anti-Flag covered the song at various festival dates in 2012, and more memorable versions exist by Die Toten Hosen and Australian pop star Kyle Minogue.
 It even shows up in "Weird Al" Yankovic's "Polkas On 45" medley - a takeoff on the "Stars On 45 Medley

 As a UK #1 single, what song did it replace as #1 on the UK charts?
 "Do the Bartman" by The Simpsons